-When the interrupt occurs, the TM8725 will follow the procedure below:
+When the interrupt occurs, the TM8705 will follow the procedure below:

-Instruction 1 NOP time, ;In this instruction, interrupt is accepted. ;TM8725 stores the program counter data into the STACK.
-At this ;no instruction will be executed, as with NOP instruction.
-Instruction A Instruction B Instruction C ;The program jumps to the interrupt service routine.
-RTS Instruction 1 Instruction 2 ;Finishes the interrupt service routine ;re-executes the instruction which was interrupted.
+Instruction 1 NOP ;In this instruction, interrupt is accepted. ;TM8705 stores the program counter data into the STACK.
+At this time, ;no instruction will be executed, as with NOP instruction.
+Instruction A Instruction B ;The program jumps to the interrupt service routine.
+Instruction C Finishes the interrupt convice routine RTS Instruction 1 Instruction 2 ;Finishes the interrupt service routine ;re-executes the instruction which was interrupted.
+Net as 16 in structions 4 in 6 hold lister strengt in a ODI havillant som to "the 10" often in terminat

 Note: If instruction 1 is "halt" instruction, the CPU will return to "halt" after interrupt.

-When an interrupt is accepted, all interrupt enable flags are reset to 0 and the corresponding HRF flag will be cleared; the interrupt enable flags (IEF) must be set again in the interrupt service routine as required.
+When an interrupt is accepted, all interrupt enable flags are reset to 0 and the corresponding HRF flag will be cleared; the interrupt enable flags(IEF) must be set again in the interrupt service routine as required.

-3-2.
-RESET FUNCTION
+3-2 RESET FUNCTION

-TM8725 contains four reset sources: power-on reset, RESET pin reset, IOC port reset and watchdog timer reset.
-When reset signal is accepted, TM8725 will generate a time period for internal reset cycle and there are two types of internal reset cycle time could be selected by mask option, the one is PH15/2 and the other is PH12/2.
+TM8705 contains four reset sources: power-on reset, RESET pin reset, IOC port reset and watchdog timer reset.

+When reset signal is accepted, TM8705 will generate a time period for internal reset cycle and there are two types of internal reset cycle time could be selected by mask option, the one is PH15/2 and the other is PH12/2.

-Internal reset cycle time is PH15/2 MASK OPTION table:
+Internal reset cycle time is PH15/2

-Mask Option name Selected item Selected item RESET TIME (1) PH15/2
+Mask Option name Selected item RESET TIME (1) PH15/2